bscheibe/sdotcomv2/README.md

     6. Regresh your local broser.
 The changes should be displayed

 4. Once all your changes are finished open Terminal
-5. Type `cd ~/Documents/roadmunkWebsite`
+5. Type `cd ~/Documents/sdotcomv2`
 6. Type `git add -A`
 7. Type `git commit -m "YOUR COMMIT MESSAGE GOES HERE"`
 8. Type `git push production master` and enter your credentials if needed

 Adding a New Blog Post
 =======================
-1. Open your Documents folder and locate the folder called `roadmunkWebsite` and drag it onto the SublimeText Launcher Icon
+1. Open your Documents folder and locate the folder called `sdotcomv2` and drag it onto the SublimeText Launcher Icon
 2. If you do not already have a writer account then:
     -Open up `data/blog/authors.js`
     -Copy Data from a previous author and fill in the required fields.
 Remember to change the name from say `latif` to your name
     -SHOULDDO: Create a different image for an author
-3. Go to Finder and open up the folder `~/Documents/roadmunkWebsite/views/blog`.
+3. Go to Finder and open up the folder `~/Documents/sdotcomv2/views/blog`.
 Duplicate any file in the folder and rename it to the title of the blog, except with '-' instead of spaces.
-This is the url you will see after `roadmunk.com/blog/`.
+This is the url you will see after `brentscheibelhut.com/blog/`.
 4. Go back to Sublime Text and navigate to the file under `views/blog`.
 Open it up.
 5. Type your blog post in the blog content div using HTML.
 Refer to this page for the formatting tags: http://www.w3schools.com/html/html_formatting.asp.
 Always remember to close your tag after your are done formatting the text you want.
 Ignore the banner if statement.
 Save your changes with `Cmd+S`
 6. Open up `data/blog/blog.js`.